Kragelj/SQL_challenge__SQL/task 1/README.md

 	COUNT(s.product_id) AS total_items,
 	SUM(m.price) AS amount_spent
 FROM sales s
-JOIN members mb
+INNER JOIN members mb
 	ON mb.customer_id = s.customer_id
 	AND mb.join_date > s.order_date
-JOIN menu m
+INNER JOIN menu m
 	ON m.product_id = s.product_id
 GROUP BY s.customer_id;
 ```

 #### Explanation:
 - We calculated the **SUM** of the prices for all the items bought (using **COUNT** method) for each customer, that became a member later on.
-- We used **JOIN** statement to merge sales and members tables, where the order date is prior to becoming a member.
+- We used **INNER JOIN** statement to merge sales and members tables, where the order date is prior to becoming a member.
 And we also added the menu table.
 - Using **GROUP BY** we aggregated results by customers.

 #### Answer: